Table of Contents

-The Currently Viewing feature allows you to see if another user is viewing the same ticket as you, by displaying the user's avatar at the top-right corner of your instance - hovering over the avatar will display the user's full name.
+The Currently Viewing feature allows you to see if another user is viewing the same ticket as you, by displaying the user's avatar in the top-right corner of your instance – hovering over the avatar will display the user's full name.
 If the user is actively typing a comment or reply, another icon will also be visible and is used to indicate that a response is being written by another user.
 With indicators like these, you can help to eliminate duplicate efforts and contacting customers with outdated information.

 - From the Ticketing interface, locate the ticket you'll use as the host (or main) ticket